 top of page

 After Lise's death, her family claimed that all their archives had burned in 1870-1871, shortly before the entire Parisian civil registry went up in flames along with the Hôtel de Ville.
 However, we now know that a large part of the Barbier archives survived.
-They can be traced back to the 1990s, when they were sold in Paris and dispersed around the world.
+They can be traced back to the 1990s, when they were sold in Paris and dispersed over the world.

 Among them are, for example, letters and album pages:

-A handwritten letter from Lise Cristiani:
+A handwritten letter by Lise Cristiani:

 Première et dernière page d’une lettre de remerciement à Mlle Philippine Kaskel à Dresde : La lettre commence comme il faut,